Midas (banking system): BIS Banking Systems

 In 1976 KSA and Midas was sold to the BIS Group.
-The company was called BIS Software and the main office was in Lincolns Inn Fields with software development based at York House near Waterloo; convenient for the City.
+The company was called BIS Software and the main office was in Lincolns Inn Fields with software development based at York House near Waterloo; convenient for the City of London.
 The Managing Director of BIS Software was John Prosser with the charismatic Stan Smith as the Sales Director.
 David Tebbs (see ITNEA) became CEO in 1983 and later moved the business to Wimbledon and the company was renamed BIS Banking Systems.
 In 1988 the BIS Group was bought by Nynex, an offshoot of the recently demerged AT&T, and by this time the Midas banking packages supplied 900+ of the world's 1,000 largest banks.

-Leadership phase 70s and 80s
+Leadership phase 1970s and 1980s

 Midas became the standard package for banks off shore operations (and some domestic wholesale banking operations) worldwide by the end of the 1970s, and thanks to that early leadership it has been argued that Midas is (or was) the world's most successful banking system.
 In the 1970s and 1980s the Midas family of banking-packages led the market with more worldwide customers, more awards, and more capability than any other.
 Thanks to the inertia of banks, 10 year renewals and cost of migration by some accounts it could claim to have kept this leadership position into the 1990s.
 The system had broader functionality (and sometimes deeper) than most of the packages initially available on packaged systems.
 It reduced risks bringing efficiency due to a fairly standardised and comparatively automated process cycle.